jakubigla/ansible-ec2-wordpress/README.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

-Don't forget about changing your keypair stuff.
+Don't forget about changing your keypair and security groups as these are currently not generated automatically.

 How to run: ```ansible-playbook --private-key="~/.ssh/your_key.pem" site.yml ```

 TODO:
 * Configure own domain
+* Auto-generate keypair for ssh access
+* Create security group
 * Host based firewall
 * Seperate web proxy, app and DB tiers in separate VPC subnets.
 * Scale automatically, and split across AZs for resilience.